 In other words, trading Copper futures is not for beginners.

-Investing in Copper can offer several potential benefits for investors.
-Here are some of the key benefits of Copper investing:
+Investing in precious metals like Copper offers many benefits and risks for investors.
+Below are some of the benefits of Copper investing:

 Copper can provide diversification benefits to investors, as it is a commodity that is not highly correlated with traditional stock and bond investments.
 This means that Copper can help to reduce overall portfolio risk and volatility.